tubbo/openishkur/db/seeds/house.md

 ---
 name: House
+antecedents:
+  - dub
+  - disco
-antecedents: dub, disco, italo
+  - italo
-descendants: acid, garage, hip, deep, techno_dance, tribal, italo
+descendants:
+  - acid_house
+  - new_york_garage
+  - hip_house
+  - deep_house
+  - techno_dance
+  - tribal_house
+  - italo_disco
 ---

 House is the most soulful genre.
 It's also the simplest, the oldest, the